Applying to the MOC program:

 - ABOG's MOC staff will send an email notification in January when it's time to apply.

-- Log into your profile in ABOG's physician portal and complete the MOC application and pay the annual program fee.
+- Log into ABOG's portal and complete the MOC application and pay the annual program fee.

 - The earlier in the year that you apply and begin completing the MOC program requirements, the better.
-The deadline to complete annual MOC requirements in December 16, 2019.
+The deadline to complete annual MOC requirements is December 15, 2023 at 11:59 p.m.
+CT.

 You have to apply to participate in the MOC process each year.
-The application is made available on your physician portal page.
-Failure to submit and application by the November deadline will result in a loss of certification.
+The application is made available on your portal.
+Failure to submit an application by the November deadline will result in a loss of certification.
 There are no late deadlines and no late fees.

 Requirements for All Applicants for the MOC Program